huggingface/candle/candle-rocm-kernels/README.md

 `__builtin_amdgcn_sudot4` rather than to the portable loop) — on real hardware.

+The 16-bit `atomicAdd` fallbacks are constrained function templates rather than plain overloads: ROCm >= 7.14 defines `atomicAdd(__half*, __half)` and the `__hip_bfloat16` counterpart in its own headers, and overload resolution prefers such a non-template exactly-matching overload over the shim's template, so newer toolchains use their native atomics and older ones instantiate the CAS loop.
+On toolchains whose headers lack the overloads, `make rocm-shim-test` additionally runs `shim_coexist_test.hip`, which recreates the >= 7.14 header layering with sentinel overloads and asserts the non-template wins.

 The cache keying itself is covered by unit tests:

 ```